 Registration Deadline: You may submit your voter registration application form at any time.
 However, voter identification cards cannot be issued during the 24 days prior to an election.
-A valid application must therefore be postmarked or delivered to either a motor license agency or designated voter registration agency more than 24 days prior to an election in order for you to participate in the election.
+If your registration application is received by the county election board during the 24 days before an election, you will not receive your voter identification card until after the election.

 Party Affiliation: Oklahoma has a closed primary system.
 Only voters who are registered members of a recognized political party may vote for the party's candidates in primary and runoff primary elections.
 Registered Independent voters may be eligible to vote in party's primaries and runoff primaries if authorized by the party.
 However, nonpartisan judicial offices, state questions and county questions often are included in primary elections.
 All registered voters, including Independents, are entitled to receive those ballots.
 At general elections, all voters receive the same ballot and may vote for any candidate or question on the ballot.

 Age: Must be at least 18 years old

 Residency: Must be a resident of Oklahoma